r-pankevicius/xDeploymentItem/README.md

 ﻿# xDeploymentItem

 The initial idea was to port Visual Studio Unit Testing DeploymentItem attribute to xUnit.
-But after three days of thinking I redesigned it while initial idea was not lost.
+But after some thinking I redesigned it while initial idea was not lost.

 # Porting Visual Studio Unit Testing DeploymentItem
 ## 1. Change "Copy to output directory" to embedded resources